 Key Description module Module into which file is loaded source File being loaded.
 If the system is processing an included file, the value is the main file.
 Returns the original Prolog file when loading a .qlf file. file Similar to source, but returns the file being included when called while an include file is being processed stream Stream identifier (see current_input/1) directory Directory in which source lives dialect Compatibility mode.
-See expects_dialect/1. term_position Position of last term read.
-Term of the form '\$stream_position' $(0, \langle Line \rangle, 0, 0, 0)$.
-See also stream_position_data/3. script Boolean that indicates whether the file is loaded as a script file (see $-s$)
+See expects_dialect/1. term_position Start position of last term read.
+See also stream_property/2 (position property and stream_position_data/3.7 variable_names A list of ' Name = Var ' of the last term read.
+See read_term/2 for details. script Boolean that indicates whether the file is loaded as a script file (see $-s$)